kznrluk/grafana/docs/sources/setup-grafana/configure-grafana/_index.md

 Enter a comma-separated list of plugin identifiers to avoid loading (including core plugins).
 These plugins will be hidden in the catalog.

+### preinstall

+Enter a comma-separated list of plugin identifiers to preinstall.
+These plugins will be installed on startup, using the Grafana catalog as the source.
+Preinstalled plugins cannot be uninstalled from the Grafana UI, they need to be removed from this list first.

+To pin plugins to a specific version, use the format `plugin_id@version`, e.g. `grafana-piechart-panel@1.6.0`.
+If no version is specified, the latest version will be installed.
+The plugin will automatically be updated to the latest version when a new version is available in the Grafana catalog on startup (except for new major versions).

+By default, Grafana will preinstall some suggested plugins.
+Check the default configuration file for the list of plugins.

+### preinstall_async

+By default, plugins are preinstalled asynchronously, as a background process.
+This means that Grafana will start up faster, but the plugins may not be available immediately.
+If you need a plugin to be installed to be used for provisioning, set this to `false`.
+This will make Grafana wait for the plugins to be installed before starting up (and fail if a plugin cannot be installed).

+### preinstall_disabled

+This option disables all preinstalled plugins.
+The default is `false`.
+To disable a specific plugin from being preinstalled, use the `disable_plugins` option.

 <hr>

 ## [live]